travis-ci/docs-travis-ci-com/user/travis-pro.md

   value of the key should be the encoded version of the SSH key in double quotes and on a single line.

-Travis will automatically prefer the key specified in your .travis.yml over the deploy key for a repository, so all repositories you're pulling in for the build to succeed automatically use this key.
+Travis CI will automatically prefer the key specified in your .travis.yml over the deploy key for a repository, so all repositories you're pulling in for the build to succeed automatically use this key.